nidiatrovao/nidiatrovao.github.io/_posts/2015-09-15-host-contribution-H5N1-dynamics.md

 title: Host-specific contributions to H5N1 expansion in Eurasia
 ---

-September 2015 granted me my first first-author research article.
+September 2015 granted me my <i>primogenitus</i> first-author research article.
 It targets the intricate host dynamics of highly pathogenic avian influenza virus  (HPAIV) H5N1.

 H5N1 is a subtype from the Influenza A genus, and was firstly detected in 1996 in geese of Guangdong, China, from where it spread globally.
 The origins of HPAIV H5N1 are already well characterized, so in this project we wanted to gain insight if genetic data provide information on which host contributes the most for viral spread.
 Taking into account that H5N1 has a complex ecology involving the host, there are 2 competing hypotheses for these dynamics:  <br/>